 "I never knew anything could hurt this much."

-She fought the sadness for a moment, tried to be strong.
+She fought the sadness for a moment and tried to be strong.
 It was too hard.
 "God I miss her, Giles."

 "I know," he said, his voice a bit ragged.
 "I know you do."